-Add a small amount at a time until you get the thick gravy you are looking for.
+Add a small amount at a time until you get the thick level of gravy you are looking for.

-Whether it’s cornstarch or flour with an amount of cold water or the thickening power of cornstarch and arrowroot, a thick gravy usually starts with pan drippings.
+Whether it’s cornstarch, or flour with an amount of cold water, or the thickening power of cornstarch or arrowroot, a thick gravy usually starts with pan drippings.

 Go ahead and add that tablespoon of flour, or tablespoon of cornstarch to your gravy.

 Your mashed potatoes are calling out for it!

 I like to make my own chicken stock by boiling chicken bone carcasses in water with a little vinegar.

 You can’t beat making your own, even if just for the purity of what’s in it, you definitely can’t beat the flavor.

 I like to begin my gravy with a roux of butter and cornstarch to which I add my stock, salt and pepper.